mallond/rules-status/README.md

 and must behave in a dynamic nature that is wholly driven by the business process.
 Provide status as a service, and employ an embeddable mind set in design.
 A deep link property shall be provided for linkage to the current status.
-This use case to be a prototype of the Work Status of a simple process, and will serve as a base design to extend into a more complete Business domain solution
+This use case to provide a prototype of the Work Status of a simple process, and will serve as a base design to extend into a more complete Business domain solution

 ##Schema:

+"MongoDB is not 'Schemaless', you must think importantly that it is 'Dynamic.'"

 - Organization 			Primary Key
 - Division			    Primary Key